-The green external power indicator on the Site Master will illuminate, indicating the presence of external DC power and the battery will begin charging.
-The indicator will remain lit as long as the battery is charging.
-Once the battery is fully charged, the battery indicator will turn off.
+The green external power indicator on the Site Master will illuminate, indicating the presence of external DC power, the battery charge indicator will light, and the battery will begin fast charging.
+The charging indicator will remain lit as long as the battery is fast charging.
+Once the battery is fully charged, the fast charging indicator will turn off and a trickle charge will be started to maintain battery capacity.
 If the battery fails to charge, contact your nearest Anritsu service center.